sanaf410-niaf/TechhackathonProject/README.md

-HQ Cyber-Grid Energy Core ⚡🤖
+# HQ Cyber-Grid Energy Core ⚡🤖

 HQ Cyber-Grid Energy Core is an interactive, smart-grid digital twin dashboard and conversational monitoring system designed to humanize workspace energy consumption.
 Built for hackathons, this platform simulates office workspace power footprints at 60x accelerated speed (1 real second = 1 simulated minute), detects anomalies (after-hours waste and continuous usage overruns), and broadcasts humanized alerts to a Discord channel via Google's Gemini 2.5 Flash API.

 The project implements a single-instance unified container lifecycle: when Uvicorn boots up the FastAPI backend, a lifespan process manager spawns the Discord bot as an independent, concurrent background subprocess.
-Both microservices coordinate in-memory over local loopback ports.
+Both microservices coordinate in-memory over secure internal network loopback configurations.

 📐 System Architecture

-Below is the layout of how the frontend dashboard, the FastAPI backend, the Discord Bot process, the Discord WebSocket gateway, and the Gemini AI engine communicate:
+Below is the layout of how the frontend dashboard, the FastAPI backend, the Discord Bot process, the Discord WebSocket gateway, and the Gemini AI engine communicate dynamically in both Local and Render environments:

                   +----------------------------------+
                   |        Web Browser View          |